dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 **TODO**: we are on the way to publish `docfx.exe` independently into our on-building website!

-Use `docfx` under Visual Studio IDE
+3. Use `docfx` under Visual Studio IDE
 ---------------
 As a prerequisite, you will need [Visual Studio 2015](https://www.visualstudio.com/downloads/download-visual-studio-vs) to use `docfx` in IDE.
-### Quick Start
+### 3.1 Quick Start
-**Step1.** Open Visual Studio and create a .csproj as your documenation project.
+**Step1.** Open Visual Studio and create a .csproj as your documentation project.
 You can use the **ASP.NET website project template** as it has built-in *PREVIEW* feature which we could leverage to preview the generated website easily.

 **Step2.** Install Nuget Package `docfx.msbuild` prerelease version under *Package Manager Console*:
 ```